hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/epistles_fourth_series/937_081_goodwin.md

 This rest, eternal, peaceful rest, I am catching a glimpse of now in this beautiful spot.
 "Having once known that the Atman alone, and nothing else, exists, desiring what, or for whose desire, shall you suffer misery about the body?"
-(Brihadâranyaka, IV. iv.
+(Brihadāranyaka, IV. iv.
 12.)

 I feel as if I had my share of experience in what they call "work".
 I am finished, I am longing now to get out.
 "Out of thousands, but one